ruiqimao/rmc/README.md

 		'<Owner 1 ID>',
 		...
 	]
-}
+};
 ```

 ## Transpilation

-When running in a production environment, you must transpile the code from ES6 to ES5 (for now) before running.
+You must transpile the dashboard code from ES6 to ES5.
 To do this, run `npm run build`.

 ## Running